Electromechanical Engineering Technology

 Students enrolled in the Electromechanical Engineering Technology program at the Williston campus may need to complete some courses on the Randolph Center campus.

-- Design systems, components, or processes for broadly defined engineering technology problems appropriate to electromechanical engineering technology educational objectives
+- Demonstrate an ability to design systems, components, or processes meeting specified needs for broadly defined engineering problems appropriate to the discipline

 Educational objectives that are demonstrated during their workforce careers include:

-- Engineering management skills: qualifying for positions of responsibility and applying project management techniques to electrical/electromechanical systems
+- Engineering management skills: qualify for positions of responsibility and apply project management techniques to electromechanical systems; be immediately employable and productive in the workplace

-- Design skills: demonstrating creativity in the design of systems, components, or processes by researching and developing multiple solutions to problems and using a variety of tools and techniques in their work
+- Design skills: demonstrate creativity in the design of systems, components, or processes by researching and developing multiple solutions to problems and using a variety of tools and techniques in their work

-- Innovation skills: demonstrating preparation for lifelong learning and adapt to new and emerging technologies; continuing their formal education
+- Innovation skills: prepare for lifelong learning, adapt to new and emerging technologies; continue their formal education

 The program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.